jaykay12/tech/_posts/2020-8-9-recommender-systems-collaborative-flitering.md

 In this approach, each rating is multiplied by a similarity factor(which tells how similar the users are).
 By multiplying with the similarity factor, weights are added to the ratings.
 The heavier the weight, the more the rating would matter.

 > ![Recommendation Systems](../assets/images/CF-3.png)

+---

+**Item-Based Collaborative Filtering:**

+The two approaches are mathematically quite similar, but there is a conceptual difference between the two.
+Here’s how the two compare:

+`Item-based:` For an item **I**, with a set of similar items determined on the basis of rating vectors.
+The rating by a user **U**, who hasn’t rated **I**, is found by picking out N items from the similarity list that have been rated by **U** and calculating the rating based on these N ratings.

+- In a system where there are more users than items, item-based filtering is faster and more stable than user-based.

+- It is effective because usually, the average rating received by an item doesn’t change as quickly as the average rating given by a user to different items.

+- It’s also known to perform better than the user-based approach when the ratings matrix is sparse.

+For more details of the implementation part, feel free to contribute to my project: [KitabGhar-Recommend-API](https://github.com/jaykay12/KitabGhar-Recommend-API)